hasauino/mrYellow/README.md

 ```
 sudo pkill python
 ```
-* Control the robot using the android app (listed below).
+* Control the robot using the android app (listed in the software section).
 When you open the app, press on "connect", choose "mrYellow".
 The bluetooth password is:
 ```
 1234
 ```